agkozak/zcomet/README.md

     zcomet load junegunn/fzf shell completion.zsh key-bindings.zsh
     (( ${+commands[fzf]} )) || ~[fzf]/install --bin

-The first line makes sure the `fzf` repo gets cloned, its `bin/` subdirectory is added to `PATH`, and the relevant scripts get sourced.
+The first line makes sure the `fzf` repository gets cloned, its `bin/` subdirectory is added to `PATH`, and the relevant scripts get sourced.
 The second line checks to make sure that the `fzf` binary is actually available and installs it if it is not (note that `fzf` does not work on all systems and that its install script relies on `bash`'s being installed).

 ## Standards Compliance